oxied/Android-Package-Usage-Statistics/README.md

 # Android-Package-Usage-Statistics
-Helps to check time app is used by user, get know app launch count and other.
-Root required.
+Hack that helps to check how long time an app was used by user, helps to get know how many times app was launched and so on.
+Root is required.

+# For SDK v23 use native https://github.com/googlesamples/android-AppUsageStatistics

 # More info can be found here
 http://jhshi.me/2014/04/02/get-package-usage-statistics-in-android/